 The Journey Within

-You're invited to participate in, "The Journey Within," a pre-Lent retreat for catechumens, candidates, sponsors, and team members involved with Becoming Catholic and the Rite of Christian Initiation of Adults.
+On Jan 26-27, 2018, over 70 people participated in, "The Journey Within," a pre-Lent retreat directed by Dr. Tom Neal for catechumens, candidates, sponsors, and team members involved with Becoming Catholic and the Rite of Christian Initiation of Adults from St. Francis of Assisi and Sacred Heart parishes in West Des Moines.

-The retreat will offer an immersion in the rich mystery of the spiritual life, the “interior life,” that deepest part of the life of faith that has to be established if faith is to endure and bear fruit.
+The retreat offered an immersion in the rich mystery of the spiritual life, the “interior life,” that deepest part of the life of faith that has to be established if faith is to endure and bear fruit.

 Conference 1: "Are you not aware?"
 Opening the Gift of Baptism